 “I have a knack for this working mom gig.”

-It may not sound very modest, but I’ve very proud of this fact as I’ve worked extremely hard over the past few years to achieve this level of life balance.
+It may not sound very modest, but I’ve very proud of this fact as I’ve worked extremely hard over the past few years to figure out how to balance work and family life.
 To be fair, it wasn’t all me – my circumstances are very fortunate.

 There are two things I want to accomplish with my story.
 First, I want to tell you HOW I do it.
 How I initially struggled, but then how I manage to balance my work and personal life, serve a home-cooked hot meal every night, and still make my children feel loved.